 Paluma Ultra

-The Paluma Ultra is a 52 km ultramarathon trail race located in the World Heritage listed Wet Tropics region of Paluma Range National Park.
-The course sits at an elevation of approximately 1000m, offering cooler conditions than the nearby coastal regions.
-The terrain consists of single trail, dirt roads, and old logging trails, with less than 500 meters of bitumen over the entire distance.
+The Paluma Ultra is a 52 km ultramarathon trail run through the World Heritage listed Wet Tropics region of Paluma Range National Park.
+The course uses almost entirely unsealed surfaces with about 492 metres of bitumen and the remainder on single trail, dirt road and old logging tracks.